determined-ai/determined/docs/model-dev-guide/prepare-container/custom-env.rst

  Startup Hooks
 ***************

-If a ``startup-hook.sh`` file exists in the top level of your model definition directory, it is automatically run with every Docker container startup before any Python interpreters are launched or deep learning operations are performed.
-The startup hook can customize the container environment, install additional dependencies, and download data sets among other shell script commands.
+If a ``startup-hook.sh`` file exists in the top level of your model definition directory (for experiments), or context directory (for shells, notebooks, and TensorBoards), it is automatically run with every Docker container startup before any Python interpreters are launched or deep learning operations are performed.
+The startup hook can customize the container environment, install additional dependencies, and download datasets, among other shell script commands.

 .. note::

    ``startup-hook.sh`` does not apply to ``det cmd``.
 It applies to experiments, notebooks, shells, and TensorBoards, but not commands.

+For shells, notebooks, and TensorBoards, make sure to supply the context directory using the ``--context`` or ``-c`` option.
+You can also use the ``--include`` option, though it may require more directory management.

 Startup hooks are not cached and run before the start of every workload, so expensive or long-running operations in a startup hook can result in poor performance.